bmuriithi1/mars-rover-program/README.md

     - Class for robot with:
         - properties defining direction, orientation and possible next moves based on directions
         - instance methods for moving/rotating robot
+- Create function `execute_commands()` to execute commands given initial grid and robot state
+    - Do this instead of performing 'for' loop in main script.
+Can then add a test for this in isolation.
-- Add unit tests to src/tests for thev various functions
+- Add unit tests to src/tests for the various functions
     - use pytest to test functions locally or whilst building program.
 - Improve regex used to parse input:
     - Set realistic limits on grid sizes/max no of commands to prevent program crashing or taking very long to execute